tari-project/tari/RFC/src/RFC-0154_DeepLinksConvencion.md

 ## Description

 Deep links are the URIs with hierarchical components sequence.
 We can use this sequence to pass and handle data in a standardized and predictable way.
-To do that, we need to pass three components to the target client:
+To do that, we need to pass three components to the target client: the scheme, command, and data.

 ### Scheme
-The scheme is used to address the client, which will handle the data from the command and data component.
-In the Tari Aurora project, we're using `tari` scheme to open the wallet app and handle provided data.
+The scheme is used to address the client, which will handle the command and data components.
+In the Tari Aurora project, we're using the `tari` scheme to open the wallet app and execute the command.

 ### Command
-The command is path string used to pass information about the action that should be performed by the client.
-The handler can use this info to determine which parser/decoder should be used to deserialize data and what the app suppose to do with the data afterwards.
+The command is a path string used to pass information about the action that should be performed by the client.
+The handler uses this command to determine how to deserialize the data, before passing it to the command function.
-To support multiple domains/networks the first path component should contain a name of corresponded domain/network.
-The app before handle the data should first check that active account is pointed to the right domain/network and show the error is there a missmatch.
+To support multiple networks the first path component should be the name of corresponding network.
+Before proceeding with the command, the client should first check that the active account is pointed to the correct network, or show an error if there is a mismatch.

 For simple actions, the command can be defined as a single phrase.
 For more complex actions, the command should be defined as a multi-path where the second path component should be the name of the action group.